Aliases for HOXA9 Gene

 GeneCards Summary for HOXA9 Gene

 HOXA9 (Homeobox A9) is a Protein Coding gene.
-Diseases associated with HOXA9 include myeloid leukemia and myelodysplastic syndrome.
+Diseases associated with HOXA9 include Myeloid Leukemia and Myelodysplastic Syndrome.
 Among its related pathways are Transcriptional misregulation in cancer.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
 An important paralog of this gene is HOXB9.

 UniProtKB/Swiss-Prot for HOXA9 Gene

 Sequence-specific transcription factor which is part of a developmental regulatory system that provides cells with specific positional identities on the anterior-posterior axis.
 Required for induction of E-selectin and VCAM-1, on the endothelial cells surface at sites of inflammation.